 Separate Bananas to Slow Ripening

-Separating bananas can help to slow down the ripening process, especially if they are already starting to turn yellow.
+Separating bananas can help slow the ripening process, especially if they are already starting to turn yellow.

 Use Banana Hangers